vedangit/Bytes4Charity/README.md

 - Frontend -> HTML, CSS & JavaScript
 - Database -> Firebase

+- **TO RUN THE WEBSITE, use "index.html"**
-NOTE: Remember to access the donor dashboard by creating an account and choosing the 'Donor' role 👍
+- Remember to access the donor dashboard by creating an account and choosing the 'Donor' role 👍
+- Member role users are normal users wihtout any additional privileges